-Everyone should use SSL (Secure Sockets Layer) to secure their web site.
-Cost is not an obstacle because you can get a free SSL certificate from StartSSL.
+Everyone should use SSL to secure their web site.
+Cost is not an obstacle because you can get free SSL certificates from Let's Encrypt.

 SSL provides encryption of web page requests over the wire using https:// instead of http:// for the beginning of the url.
 To use SSL you must install an SSL Certificate from a Certificate authority on the web server and enable it on your site.
 Most hosting companies can help you with this.